bosnet/isaac-consensus-protocol/README.md

                         5001)
 ```

-After checking node state in the cmd line, run client and send one message to node `5001`
+After checking node state in the cmd line, run the run-client.py to send a message to node '5001' as below.

 ```sh
 $ run-client.py --ip "localhost" --port 5001 --message "message"